-Take today for instance – I encountered 3 blind people on my way to work today
+Take today for instance – I encountered 3 “blind” drivers on my way to work today

-I guess this must be one those drivers who don’t bother to look left or right when driving.
+I guess this must be one of those blind drivers who don’t bother to look left or right when driving.

-Third incident happened when I reached the office and was about to turn in from the main road to the building parking lot.
-Usually there will be plenty of people walking on the lane near the building to go to work and when a car wants to moves in from the main lane, they usually walk up fast to cross the lane or stop and wait for the car to pass first before crossing.
+Usually, there will be plenty of people walking on the lane near the building to go to work and when a car wants to move in from the main lane, they usually walk up fast to cross the lane or stop and wait for the car to pass first before crossing.

 Being “blind” when on the road is not a disability that can be forgiven or excused.